leeonlee/crowdshop-server/README.md

 Allows user to create a task

 	POST:
-	title - title of the task
-	desc - extra details to describe the item(s) needed threshold - price threshold that the person is willing to pay reward - amount of incentive for others to complete task
+	title - title of the task (required) desc - extra details to describe the item(s) needed (required) threshold - price threshold that the person is willing to pay (required) reward - amount of incentive for others to complete task (required)

 	Successful requests will receive { "success": True}